Ley Reservada del Cobre

-The Chilean Law N° 13.196 known as Ley Reservada del Cobre (Spanish for "Restricted Law on Copper") was a highly controversial secret law ("restricted" in this context refers to the law not being freely available) issued on 29 October 1958 under the administration of Carlos Ibáñez del Campo in order to allocate revenues from the copper mining corporations for the purchase and maintenance of Materiel of the Chilean armed forces.
-The law was replaced in 2019, with the armed forces' finances scheduled to come under the national budget by 2029.
+The Chilean Law N° 13.196, known as the Ley Reservada del Cobre (Spanish for "Copper Reserved Law" or "Secret Copper Law"), was a highly controversial secret law — "reserved" in this context meaning it was not freely published — issued in 1958 under the second administration of President Carlos Ibáñez del Campo.
+The law allocated a fixed share of revenue from the sale of copper — Chile's principal export — to the purchase and maintenance of materiel for the Chilean armed forces, outside the ordinary national budget and free of oversight by either the Office of the Comptroller General or the National Congress.